🌍 All

 Use HTTPS for all pages where sensitive information is exchanged, such as checkout and account pages.
 Additionally, employ security measures such as two-factor authentication for user accounts to add an extra layer of protection.

 Regularly update your Rails application and gems to patch any security vulnerabilities.
+Incorporate patch level verification as part of your security audits to ensure all dependencies are up-to-date and free from known vulnerabilities.
 Monitor your application for suspicious activities and consider using a Web Application Firewall (WAF) for added security.

 By implementing these measures, you can ensure secure transactions, building trust with your customers and protecting your business from potential threats.